 How do you know how many contributions ORTOP needs?
 Each year the ORTOP Board approves the strategic plan priorities (which always focus on advancing the ORTOP nonprofit mission) and the staff builds work plans that express what amount are needed to reach targets to support teams & community partners, cover program expenses, and support events and staffing.
 The Development & Communications department builds annual programs and campaigns that intersect with the current annual workplan needs as well as raise a portion to support the Board’s long-range goals that will build capacity to reach more teams and communities.

 Can I get a contribution from ORTOP?
 Maybe!
-ORTOP distributes all but a small portion of the funds it raises back to directly support teams, schools, and partners.
+ORTOP distributes much of the funds it raises back to directly support teams, schools, and partners.
 This is a competitive process.
-Work with your Program officer to determine what may be available.
-Apply by the May grant deadline.
+Work with your Program Manager to determine what may be available.

 How are contributions directed for use?
 All contributions under $5,000 are directed to the general fund.
 This is ORTOP’s operating fund and insures the most flexibility to apply contribution support to any program.
 How this money is spent and the number of teams that are funded are reported each year by December and shared for free with the public on our website.

 What is the minimum contribution amount so I can designate a contribution to a specific team?
 None, Nadda, $0.
 ORTOP can not give money directly from a contributor to one team.
-This is not a fair and equitable distribution of funds as it gives a preference to one specific team which is against IRS regulations.
-Instead, ORTOP puts contributions under $5,000 into their general fund so that all teams can be funded.
-For gifts over $5,000 we allow the contributor to designate a county or a specific FIRST program (FLL, FLL Jr. FTC, or FRC) to focus the funds.
+This is not a fair and equitable distribution of funds as it gives a preference to one specific team and may be against IRS regulations.

 Can contributors, or donors ever restrict their contributions to something they want to focus on?
 Yes, contributions that are $20,000 or more or $10,000 for a two year commitment or more may be restricted to a specific agreed purpose such as all gender, or ethnic focused team building in underrepresented areas.
 These amounts are necessary as extra staffing or expertise, outside the capacity of the current work plans may be needed to insure the restricted work can be completed on time and in budget without reducing the impact of other work that is in action year to year.